chrisking94/EntityOrientedCommunication/README.md

 }
 ```

-Then post a message of type 'Persion' to the remote entity.
+Then post a message of type 'Person' to the remote entity.

 ```c#
 boxA.Post("B@Tom", "hello B, this is a information card of Jerry!", new Person(20, "Jerry"));